About My Service

 - Begin to outline goals and objectives

-After the first session, we will start to work towards your goals and objectives.
-Through having the space to talk and think more deeply - you may get in touch with painful thoughts, feelings or memories that may feel difficult.
+After the first session, as we will start to work towards your goals and objectives.
+As you move forward, having had the space to talk and think more deeply - you may get in touch with painful thoughts, feelings or memories that may feel difficult.
 This is quite normal, and part of the healing process.
-It will be taken at a pace that you feel comfortable and safe with.
+It will be taken at a pace that you feel comfortable and safe with, and which you are in control of.

 I will not normally give you direct advice, or tell you what I think you should do.
 Instead, I will ask questions and make suggestions and reflections that support your aims and objectives.

-I will never ask you to 'block book' and pay for several sessions in advance.
+I will never ask you to 'block book' ; nor ask you to pay for several sessions in advance.

 In most circumstances, everything we talk about is confidential and will never be shared with anybody else outside my room.
 I will never disclose your identity to anybody else.
 This is essential for you to have a safe and secure service.